-As outlined in Section II.C., the Report estimates that the school facility cost per K-12 pupil is \$19,572.
+As outlined in Section II.C., the Report estimates that the school facility cost per K-12 pupil is \$16,849.
+It should be noted that these facility costs are conservative and are based on State School Facility Program formulas; the District's actual facility costs will likely be higher.